haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 1. Create an empty cloud service in a particular region
 2. Create a VM from the previously captured image and attach it to the virtual network created previously; repeat this for all the VMs
-3. Add an internal load balancer to the cloud service and attach it to the °∞data°± subnet
+3. Add an internal load balancer to the cloud service and attach it to the ‚Äúdata‚Äù subnet
 4. For each VM created previously, add a load balanced endpoint for thrift traffic through a load balanced set connected to the previously created internal load balancer

 The above process can be executed using Azure Management portal; use a Windows machine (use a VM on Azure if you don't have access to a Windows machine), use the following PowerShell script to provision all 8 VMs automatically.